-(\$ in millions) 3 Months or Less Over 3 Months but within 6 Months Over 6 Months but within 12 Months Over 12 Months Total Certificates of deposit (including IRA certificates of deposit) \$ 794 \$ 1,237 \$ 1,045 \$ 660 \$ 3,736
+(\$ in millions) lonths or ess bu Over Months It within Months bu Over Months It within Months Over Months Total Certificates of deposit (including IRA certificates of deposit) \$ 794 \$ 1,237 \$ 1,045 \$ 660 \$ 3,736

 Securitized Financings

 We access the asset-backed securitization market using the Synchrony Card Issuance Trust ("SYNIT") through which we may issue asset-backed securities through both public transactions and private transactions funded by financial institutions and commercial paper conduits.
 In addition, we issue asset-backed securities in private transactions through the Synchrony Credit Card Master Note Trust ("SYNCT") and the Synchrony Sales Finance Master Trust ("SFT").